 - Pour the broth back into the inner pot and add back in the short ribs.

 - Cube the steak into about 1" chunks.
-Season with ½ tsp of fine grind sea salt and ½ tsp of black pepper.
+Season with ½ teaspoon of fine grind sea salt and ½ teaspoon of black pepper.
 Add to pot.

 - Cut the carrots and celery into ½" pieces and add to the pot.
 Dice the onion into ¼-½" dice and add to the pot.
 Add in the tomatoes now or you can wait until after the PC is done.
 Cube the potatoes into about 1" pieces and add to the pot.